droosma/blog/content/post/first-opentelemetry-exporter/index.md

 }
 ```

-Now all that's left is to go to the `Run and Debug` tab in Visual Studio Code and select `Connect to server` from the dropdown and click the play button.
-This will attach Visual Studio Code to the custom collector and you can now set breakpoints in your exporter on on `pushLogs`, `pushMetrics` or `pushTraces` functions and see the data trickle in.
+To wrap things up, navigate to the `Run and Debug` tab in Visual Studio Code.
+From the dropdown menu, select `Connect to server` and hit the play button.
+Visual Studio Code will now establish a connection with the custom collector.
+This enables you to set breakpoints within your exporter, specifically on the `pushLogs`, `pushMetrics`, or `pushTraces` functions, and observe incoming data in real-time.

 ## Conclusion